stjordanis/terra-docs-old/docs/validator-faq.md

 The validator that is selected to mine the next block is called the **proposer**, the "leader" in the consensus for the round.
 Each proposer is selected deterministically, and the frequency of being chosen is equal to the relative total stake (where total stake = self-bonded stake + delegators stake) of the validator.
 For example, if the total bonded stake across all validators is 100 Luna, and a validator's total stake is 10 Luna, then this validator will be chosen 10% of the time as the proposer.

-To understand more about the proposer selection process in Tendermint BFT consensus, read more [here](https://github.com/tendermint/tendermint/blob/master/docs/spec/reactors/consensus/proposer-selection.md).
+To understand more about the proposer selection process in Tendermint BFT consensus, read more [in their official docs](https://docs.tendermint.com/master/spec/reactors/consensus/proposer-selection.html).

 ## Incentives